jshinb/NeuroCHARGE_obesity_ctxVol/README.md

 # Script instructions
 1. Download the script and related files.
 2. Format data (see below)
+3. Move the formatted data files to the same directory where the scripts are.
-3. Edit 'cohort_specific_inputs.R'
+4. Edit 'cohort_specific_inputs.R'
-4. Edit and run 'run_protocols.R'
+5. Edit and run 'run_protocols.R'
-5. When you complete #3, please compress the `outputs_to_send_COHORT` directory and email it to Jean Shin (jjshin.research@gmail.com).
+6. When you complete #3, please compress the `outputs_to_send_COHORT` directory and email it to Jean Shin (jjshin.research@gmail.com).

 # File formatting instructions